 Why stay at the Yacht Club?

 Three very important reasons: Location, Location, Location.
 The Yacht Club is one of the most conveniently located resorts on Disney's property.
-The Yacht Club is within walking distance of Epcot, Disney's Boardwalk, the Swan, and the Dolphin hotels.
-It is also just a short boat ride away from the Disney's Hollywood Studios.
+The Yacht Club is within walking distance of Epcot, Disney's Hollywood Studios, the Boardwalk, the Swan, and the Dolphin hotels.
+If you don't feel like walking you can choose a short boat ride to any of these places instead.

 If you like fine dining, you will be in the center of it all.
-Both the Yacht Club and Beach Club resorts have many fine locations, as does Disney's Boardwalk just across Crescent Lake, and the international flavor of World Showcase in Epcot.
+Not only do the Yacht Club, Beach Club, and Boardwalk all have terrific choices, you are also just minutes away from the international flavor of Epcot's World Showcase.
 If you like to swim, one of the best hotel pools, Stormalong Bay, is right under your nose.
 There are several other recreational activities available at the Yacht Club (described below).

 Transportation - How do I get there from here?

-- Epcot - Epcot can be easily reached by foot, a short 10-minute
+- Epcot - Epcot can be easily reached by foot via a short 10-minute

 walk along the water way leading to Epcot's International Gateway.